proteanblank/pribambase/README.md

 ## License

-Although GPL license spread from some borrowed code, the rest is MIT.
+Although GPL license spread from some borrowed code, most of the project is MIT.

 ## Acknowledgements
 - David Capello did a significant part of the work on interprocessing API for Aseprite